cheunyinz/cheunyinz/README.md

 # 💫 About Me:
-Communication Multimedia Student, focused on front-end development, based in the Netherlands.<br>
+Communication Multimedia and Design student at the Amsterdam University of Applied Science, focused on front-end development, based in the Netherlands.<br>

 ## 🌐 Socials: